archived chinoiserie wallpaper fragment from brighton pavilion

 Originally built as Prince George’s seaside getaway, this coastal retreat showcases his fascination with the orient, presenting an interior where imported Chinese furniture and hand-painted Chinese wallpapers take centre stage.

-Prince George was a maximalist, long before the term embedded itself into our modern day psyche.
 His ‘no expense spared’ home flowed with pattern on pattern and colour on colour, all confidently set alongside the boldest of bolds.
 When it came to decorating, each intricate detail is expressive beyond words, a feast for the eyes, captivating at each angle and every turn.

 Maximalist interiors of Brighton Pavilion featuring pink and blue chinoiserie wallpaper and pint antique furniture